 Protecting Colorado's Wild Horses

-As wild horse populations increasingly see Bureau of Land Management (BLM) roundup situations, our goal is to give removed wild horses a home as close to the wild as possible.
-The Wild Horse Refuge is dedicated to preserving the freedom of Colorado's wild mustangs and horses by providing free-range access to over 8,000 acres of natural space.
-This safe haven for wild horses who have been removed from their home in the wild provides a return to rangeland with amazing natural landscapes, including rocks, trees, hills, buttes, bluffs, and water.
+As wild horse populations experience increasing Bureau of Land Management (BLM) roundup situations, our goal is to give captured and removed wild horses a home that is as close to being back in the wild as possible.
+The Wild Horse Refuge is dedicated to preserving the freedom of Colorado's wild mustangs and horses by providing free-range access to over 22,000 acres of natural space.
+This safe haven for wild horses that have been removed from the wild provides a unique opportunity for them to return to rangeland with amazing natural landscapes, including rocks, trees, hills, buttes, bluffs, and water.
 We also provide our resident wild horses with exceptional care - which includes an on-site veterinary clinic dedicated to caring for the animals.

-However, what really keeps these horses safe, happy, healthy and in good spirits is their individual freedoms!
-Once new horses arrive after spending nearly a year in crowded and severely restricted corrals at facilities such as the government round up holding facilities - they run, jump, buck and kick for joy as the second they regain the ability to run free again!
+However, what really keeps these horses safe, happy, healthy and in good spirits is their individual freedom!
+Once new horses arrive after spending nearly a year in crowded and severely restricted corrals at facilities such as the government holding facilities - they run, jump, buck and kick with great enthusiasm the second they regain the ability to run free again!